 • Antibiotics to treat the causes of painful ejaculation

-Antibiotic treatment is an effective way to treat painful ejaculation if it is caused by an infection.
-It is essential to perform clinical examinations to detect and diagnose STIs and local infections.
-The urologist can therefore take a local sample or urine analysis for a urinary and sperm bacteriological assessment.
-Blood tests and ultrasound of the urinary tract may also be necessary in some cases.
+Antibiotic treatment is an effective way to treat painful ejaculation caused by an infection.
+It’s essential to have a clinical examination to detect and diagnose STIs and local infections.
+The urologist can take a local sample or urine analysis for a urinary and sperm bacteriological assessment.
+In some cases, blood tests and ultrasound examinations of the urinary tract may also be necessary.

-In the case of chronic prostatitis, treatment is often individualized.
+Treatment for chronic prostatitis is often individualized.
 The patient may be treated with antibiotics, anti-inflammatory drugs, herbal medicine, alpha blockers, acupuncture or prostate massage.

-If the infectious lesion results in an abscess, surgery such as orchiectomy, vasovasostomy, epididymectomy, and microsurgical denervation of the spermatic cord (performed by an experienced surgeon), may be required.
+If the infectious lesion leads to an abscess, surgical intervention such as orchiectomy, vasovasostomy epididymectomy and microsurgical denervation of the spermatic cord (performed by an experienced surgeon) may be required.

-In cases of appropriate antibiotic therapy, the symptoms will improve within 48 hours.
-If they persist or worsen, it is necessary to consult the urologist urgently for further treatment.
-The urologist can modify the treatment or look for another cause of the condition in order to eradicate it.
+With appropriate antibiotic therapy, symptoms typically improve within 48 hours.
+If symptoms persist or worsen, you must immediately consult a urologist for further treatment.
+The urologist can modify your treatment regimen or explore alternative causes of the condition.

 • Anti-inflammatory drugs

-Before considering treatment with anti-inflammatory drugs, the presence of inflammation must first be confirmed.
-Clinical signs are the first clues that should raise a red flag.
-Once in the clinic, the specialist may order urine tests and other tests for a more complete diagnosis.
+Before initiating treatment with anti-inflammatory drugs, it’s crucial to confirm the presence of inflammation.
+Clinical signs are the first clues and should raise a red flag.
+After an in-clinic examination, the specialist may order urine tests and additional diagnostics for a complete diagnosis.

-In cases of chronic epididymitis, for example, non-steroidal anti-inflammatory drugs (NSAIDs) may be required for three months.
+For conditions like chronic epididymitis, non-steroidal anti-inflammatory drugs (NSAIDs) may be prescribed for 3 months.
 Depending on the results, the urologist may consider more aggressive treatment.

 • Therapeutic solutions

-Heat treatment, tissue mobilizations and stretching are effective solutions if the muscles are tense.
-They help relax the muscles of the perineum and the entire body.
+Heat treatment, tissue mobilizations and stretching are effective methods for treating muscle tension.
+These techniques help relax the perineal muscles and the entire body.
 For example, you can practice relaxation activities such as yoga.
 Psychotherapy and biofeedback techniques in perineal rehabilitation are also very helpful in relieving chronic pain.
+If the patient has pudendal nerve neuralgia, neural mobilization techniques may be considered.

-To properly manage ejaculation pain, it is essential to first determine the cause of the problem.
+To effectively manage ejaculation pain, it’s essential to first determine the underlying cause of the issue.
 It can be caused by a local infection, local inflammation, neurological, musculoskeletal or psychosomatic problems.
-In all of these cases, it is ideal to consult a urologist who specializes in genital pain management.
-For better management of your pain, consult one of our qualified and competent specialists.
-The Cliniques Marois, which specializes in urology and sexual health, offers its competent and experienced staff for all your sexual problems.
+In any case, you must consult a urologist that specializes in genital pain management.
+For comprehensive pain management, consult one of our qualified and competent specialists.
+Cliniques Marois specializes in urology and sexual health, and our competent and experienced staff can help you with all your sexual problems.